DavidWeil/paytmlabs-challenge/README.md

 It was fairly obvious that I needed a container-based solution, and an as-close-to-stateless as possible server.
 I wasn't able to get Kubernetes running stably on my machine, so that left Docker as a container platform.
 Building a set of individual REST-type servlets allows for their deployments to scale independently of one another.
+However, to avoid having to build a reverse proxy (and bundle NGINX or similar tool), I opted to package all the wars in a single docker image instead of building separate docker images for each servlet.

 I opted for the LCBO option because last time I played with the Twitter API the results of searching for tweets was disappointing.
-At least with the LCBO there's always data available, and testing is affected by what other people are talking about.
+At least with the LCBO there's always data available, and testing is not affected by what other people are talking about.

 (I admit that when I made that decision I hadn't realised that the LCBO API didn't provide a search function, which would have been the true winner for choosing it over the others.)